Gilligan’s Island Transcript

 INT.
 HOWELLS HUT - DAY

 Gilligan faces the door, but turns around.
 Gilligan holds the bayonet.
-Mr. Howell sits at his desk, pen in hand, with papers he's written sitting in front of him.
+Mr. Howell sits at his desk, pen in hand, with loose papers he's written sitting in front of him.
 Mr. Howell writes with a feathered quill.
 An inkwell sits on the table.

 GILLIGAN